nathan-the-coder/todo-api-flask/README.md

 # TODO API made in Python and Flask
 A simple API for a todo application, usable via cURL or programmatically.

+### TODO'S
+- [ ] Implement a simple sqlite3 database to store persistent data.
+- [ ] Polish and Refactor code for readability and documentation.
+- [ ] Create a frontend cli application that uses the API.

 ### Features:
 - Handles GET and POST requests
 - Supports deleting tasks using a DELETE request.